Actindo-AG/Documentation/DataHub/UserInterface/02b_Settings.md

 This view equals to the attribute mapping in the *DataHub* module: *DataHub > Settings > Tab ETL > Select attribute set mapping > Select mapping line*

 - ![Back](/Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to close the *Edit Mapping* view and return to *Edit Attribute Set* view.
+  Click this button to close the *Edit mapping* view and return to *Edit attribute set* view.
 All changes are rejected.

 - Destination attribute
   Selected attribute on the right side of the view.
 The attribute cannot be changed.